TIBHannover/cross-modal_entity_consistency/README.md

     - Web links to all reference images crawled from Google, Bing, and Wikidata
   - splits for testing and validation
 - **`<datasetname>`\_features.tar.gz**:
-  - Visual features of the news images for persons, locations, and scenes
+  - Visual features of the news images for persons, locations, and events
-  - Visual features of the reference images for persons, locations, and scenes
+  - Visual features of the reference images for persons, locations, and events
 - **`<datasetname>`\_wordembeddings.tar.gz**: Word embeddings of all nouns in the news texts

 Based on the dataset we provide source code and config files to reproduce our results: